Portal Irish Music Week 2017. Portal, Arizona. Oct. 5 thru 9, 2017. Travel days are October 4th and 10th.

 Our staff will be on hand to make sure you have a great experience where all you have to do is play to your heart’s content!

-Portal Irish Music Week 2012 was another sweet, intimate success.
+Portal Irish Music Week 2016 was another amazing, intimate success.
 Easy access to teachers, private lessons, small group classes and the extracurricular activities made for another magic event.
-Check out these testimonials:

 This was my first “music camp” but I’m convinced that I got really lucky and fell into a great camp on my first try … and undoubtedly this camp is the one with the most personable and capable directors and instructors!
 The warm, relaxed, and informal atmosphere of this camp was just a wonderful experience for me.
 And to paraphrase Brian’s comments Tuesday evening, I can’t imagine a greater place in the country to hold such a camp.
 It is a truly unique setting.